antomatskev/wopfe/content/page/instructions.md

 ---
-title: Instruction Manual for WOPFE
+title: User Guide for WOPFE
 author: Julia Djomina
 date: 2021-05-10
 ---

-There is an instruction manual for our web application WOPFE.
-In our application, it is possible to sign in as manager, admin, teacher, and student.
+This is an user guide for our web application WOPFE.
+In WOPFE application, it is possible to sign in as a manager, a admin, a teacher, and a student.
 Shortly about all users:
 A manager has a table with all users using this application and can add new admins.
 Admin is the user, who is due to creating new teachers, students, and timetables.